Replay (Zendaya song): Composition

 "Replay" has a length of three minutes and twenty-nine seconds.
-Musically, "Replay" is electropop song infused with elements of dubstep and R&B. Zendaya's vocal range spans from the low note of F_{3} to the high note of C_{5}.
+Musically, "Replay" is a pop song infused with elements of dubstep and electro-R&B. Zendaya's vocal range spans from the low note of F_{3} to the high note of C_{5}.

 The song was composed by Tiffany Fred and Paul "Phamous" Shelton.
 "It's a very special song.
-I think it's very different and unexpected for me because I feel like it's on a higher level production wise," Zendaya said in an interview with Radio Disney: "It's one of those songs that's creating its own lane or genre.
-I don't think it's pop, I don't think it's hip hop, I don't think it's R&B. I don't even know where you would consider it because it kind of mixes that pop sound beat with a very R&B kind of melody".
+I think it's very different and unexpected for me because I feel like it's on a higher level production wise", Zendaya said in an interview with Radio Disney: "It's one of those songs that's creating its own lane or genre.
+I don't think it's pop, I don't think it's hip-hop, I don't think it's R&B. I don't even know where you would consider it because it kind of mixes that pop sound beat with a very R&B kind of melody".
 Zendaya describes the single as not basic pop music, but having an urban twist to it.